alexsingleton/Web_Mapping_and_Analysis/README.md

 ## Staff
-The module lead is Professor Alex Singleton who can be contacted at [alex.singleton@liverpool.ac.uk](mailto:alex.singleton@liverpool.ac.uk) regarding any queries related to the module.
+The module lead is Gavin Dong who can be contacted at [guanpeng.dong@liverpool.ac.uk](mailto:guanpeng.dong@liverpool.ac.uk) regarding any queries related to the module.
 Content is being delivered by a number of other academics within the [Geographic Data Science Lab](http://geographicdatascience.com/) including Hai Nguyen, Kostas Daras and Michail Pavlis.

 # Assignments